OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 1. Durability

-The soft rubber, while excellent for traction, was prone to minor chunks and wear in more aggressive terrains.
-Nevertheless, the shoes still look good, and I didn’t feel that their overall performance was compromised in any way.
+Nevertheless, the shoes still look good, and I didn’t feel that their overall performance was compromised by this wear.

 2. Traction